simransarah/turtlebot-perception-navigation/README.md

-# TurtleBot3 Object Detection
+# TurtleBot Perception and Navigation

-This ROS package enables a TurtleBot3 Waffle to perform real-time object detection using the YOLOv8 model.
+This ROS package enables a TurtleBot3 Waffle to perform real-time object detection using a YOLOv11 model and to be controlled via natural language voice commands processed by Azure Cognitive Services.

+The system can:

+  * Detect and locate objects in 3D space.
+  * Understand commands like "go to the chair" or "look to the left of the bottle".
+  * Navigate towards objects while performing basic obstacle avoidance.
+  * Execute simple movements like "go forward" or "turn left".

 ## Prerequisites

   - Ubuntu 20.04
   - ROS Noetic
   - Git and Git LFS
   - Python 3.8+ and Pip
+  - An Azure account with **Speech** and **Conversational Language Understanding (CLU)** services set up.

 ## Setup Instructions

-### 1. Clone the Repository
+### 1\.
+Clone the Repository

-Navigate to your workspace's `src` directory and clone the repository:
+Navigate to your catkin workspace's `src` directory and clone the repository:

 ```bash
 cd ~/catkin_ws/src/
 git clone https://github.com/simransarah/turtlebot-perception-navigation.git
 ```

-### 3. Install Git LFS and Pull Model Files
+### 2\.
+Install Git LFS and Pull Model Files

+The YOLO model is stored using Git LFS.

 ```bash
 cd turtlebot-perception-navigation